wdutymdsol/hlidskjalf/README.md

 # Hlidskjalf

-TODO: Write a gem description
+Allows shared rspecs to be included into an exisiting project's rspecs.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile :test section:

     gem 'hlidskjalf'

 And then execute:

-    $ bundle
+    $ bundle install

 Or install it yourself as: